hiclib/pastis/doc/data.rst

 For diploid
 -----------

-If a portion of your diploid data is segregated by allele, input three matrices:
+If a portion of your diploid data is segregated by allele, input three counts matrix files:

 1. **"Unambiguous" counts** contain data where both ends of each contact count are segregated by allele.